OfficeDev/outlook-dev-docs/docs/add-ins/tips-for-handling-date-values-in-outlook-add-ins.md

 ---
-title: Handling date values in Outlook add-ins | Microsoft Docs
+title: Handling date values in Outlook add-ins
 description: The JavaScript API for Office uses the JavaScript Date object for most of the storage and retrieval of dates and times.
 author: jasonjoh
 ms.topic: article